alphagov/govuk-taxonomy-viz/README.md

 There is a live tool/dashboard here: https://ukgovdatascience.github.io/govuk-taxonomy-viz/20190712_taxonomy-hierarchy-tree.html

-It currently has two tabs: one with an interactive tree and one to be used to display summary information.
+It currently has two tabs: one with an interactive tree and one with a table with clickable links to the topic pages for each taxon on GOV.UK.

 You can click the nodes on the [interactive tree diagram](https://ukgovdatascience.github.io/govuk-taxonomy-viz/20190712_taxonomy-hierarchy-tree.html) to expand them to the next level.
 Colour-filled nodes can be expanded; white nodes do not have any children and can't be expanded further.